FAQs | SQL Database Exports

 Q: Can you help me extract my data from the SQL file?

-We can troubleshoot actually accessing the file itself from our AWS.
-However, we cannot assist with downloading or using MSSQL, MySQL, or any other tools used to extract the data from the received SQL file.
+We can troubleshoot accessing the file from our SFTP server.
+However, we cannot assist with downloading your file or using MSSQL, MySQL, or any other tools used to extract the data from the received SQL file.

-Q: May I have some kind of mapping document or data dictionary?
+Q: May I have a mapping document or data dictionary?

 There is a table called “forms_metadata_view” in the SQL backup which has your fields/sections/forms mapping.
 You may restore the entire database then query this specific table for these details, or you may restore just this table if you only want a mapping document.